TechnionTDK/jbs-json23plet/README.md

 Using:

 1. Write MyGenerator.java class and drop it in jbs-json23plet/src/main/java/json23plet/generators directory.
-<br />the generator has to implement the generate function:
+<br />the generator has to extend the generator class and implement the generate function:

         public void generate();